-Applicable legislation on fluorinated greenhouse gases requires that the refrigerant charge of the unit is indicated both in weight and $CO_2$ equivalent.
+Applicable legislation on fluorinated greenhouse gases requires that the refrigerant charge of the unit is indicated both in weight and CO_2 equivalent.

-Formula to calculate the quantity in $CO_2$ equivalent tonnes: GWP value of the refrigerant × total refrigerant charge [in kg] / 1000
+Formula to calculate the quantity in CO_2 equivalent tonnes: GWP value of the refrigerant × total refrigerant charge [in kg]/1000

-Please contact your installer for more information.
+Contact your installer for more information.